 From a historical perspective, the island of Tinian is best known as the forward base from where nuclear attacks on Japan were launched in 1945.
 Most residents moved from Tinian following the close of the war.
 In recent years the airstrip has become an attraction for Tinian's small tourism industry.
-In general however, Tinian has remained a quiet and lightly populated island.
+However, Tinian has remained a quiet and lightly populated island.

-The leasing of land from the CNMI by the federal government has been an economic factor since January 6, 1983, when the federal government finalized a lease agreement for the use of 17,799 acres (ac) (7,203 hectares [ha]) of land and waters for military training.
+The leasing of land from the CNMI by the federal government has been an economic factor since January 6, 1983, when the federal government finalized a Lease Agreement for the use of 17,799 acres (ac) (7,203 hectares [ha]) of land and waters for military training.
 Other items included in the lease agreement were 177 acres in Tanapag Harbor on Saipan, and the entire Farallon de Mendinilla (an approximate area of 206 acres).
-The Tinian portion of the agreement encompasses roughly the northern two-thirds of the island.
+The Tinian portion of the agreement encompasses roughly the northern two-thirds of the island of Tinian.
 In total, the government paid \$19,520,600 for the lease agreement.
 Of that amount, \$17,500,000 was for the Tinian acreage.
-The lease agreement is effective for 50 years (until year 2028), with a 50 year renewal option.
+The lease agreement is effective for 50 years (till year 2028), with a 50 year renewal option.

-The CNMI and Department of Defense (DoD) have a leaseback agreement for a portion of the public lands leased to the military.
-The CNMI government issues permits for the leaseback lands making them available for small agricultural and grazing operations.
+In 1994, the CNMI and DoD signed a leaseback agreement for a portion of the public lands leased to the military.
+This area was made available for scattered small agricultural and grazing operations.
 The leaseback agreement was amended, and has now expired.
 The agreement is now available on a month-to-month basis, at the discretion of the military.
-The military has also ceded some lands in and around the West Field back to the local government of

-Tinian to build and operate the civilian airport.
-The current remaining military lease area is 15,353 ac (6,213 ha).
+The military has also ceded some lands in and around the West Field back to the local government of Tinian to build and operate the civilian airport.
+The current remaining military lease area is 14,651 ac (5,929 ha).

-The leased lands utilized by the military are called the Exclusive Military Use Area and they are open to the public only during times when military training is not occurring.
-The leaseback area on the other hand, is a joint use area at all times, and military and civilian activities on this land must be compatible.
+The leased lands utilized by the military are called Exclusive Military Use Area and is open to the public only during times when military training is not occurring.
+The leaseback area on the other hand, is a joint use area at all times and military and civilian activities on this land must be compatible.

 When the original lease was made, residents anticipated the economic benefits of a permanent base.
-As the Covenant was being discussed in the early 1970s, military planners told Tinian residents that North field would be refurbished into a fully-functioning B-52 Air Force Base, generating approximately 300 jobs for the local population at mainland U.S. wage scales (Tinian Chamber of Commerce 2009).
+As the Covenant was being discussed in the early 1970s, military planners told Tinian residents that North field would be refurbished into a fully-functioning B-52 Air Force base, generating approximately 300 jobs for the local population at mainland U.S. wage scales (Tinian Chamber of Commerce 2009).
 The construction of such a base would have allowed residents to access (now-defunct) clauses in the original lease agreement guaranteeing them access to on-base amenities.
-In reality however, the various military services have conducted only sporadic training exercises on Tinian.
+In reality however, the various military services have in fact conducted only sporadic training exercises there.
 While there is no permanent residential population on the military's land, it is usually available for resident food-gathering and recreation, and for tour business access to beaches and historical sites.

 Tinian's economy is dominated by one existing casino, a small tourism trade centered on the island's role in WWII, and marine activities such as diving.
 In the early 1990s the island hosted a tuna transshipment and freezer facility, but this facility closed late in the decade when its owner entered bankruptcy.
 Agriculture on the island is primarily of a subsistence nature, though there is some small cash cropping of vegetables.
-Cattle-ranching has been promoted as a growth industry on Tinian but remains in its early stages; currently, it is primarily a subsistence activity.
+Cattle-ranching has been promoted as a growth industry on Tinian but remains in its early stages.
 Both cattle ranching and tourism are dependent on access to the military lease area.